Norm Violation Detection in Multi-Agent Systems using Large Language Models: A Pilot Study: Methodology

 We used ChatGPT-4 as our proprietary LLM and Llama 2 (Llama-2-7b-chat-hf) and Mixtral (Mixtral-8x7B-Instruct-v0.1) as the open source LLMs.
 The two open source models were selected considering their promising performance despite the smaller model size.
 After a preliminary set of experiments and discussions had within the research team over several rounds, the prompt shown in Figure~\ref{fig:prompt} was used in the final experiments.
 The figure shows the ChatGPT-4 version.
 Prompts for other two models are more or less the same, except for the model-specific tags.
 Each of the 80 stories we generated were provided as prompts to each of the LLMs along with the ten norms investigated for each story.

 We also carried out a human evaluation, in order to obtain the ground truth.
 The same 80 stories were provided to external human evaluators, along with the scenario description and the set of norms.
 For each story and each of the norms, they were asked to decide among the following three possibilities: Norm violated, norm not violated, or not enough information to give a judgement.
 Each story was evaluated by three human annotators.
 Altogether we used nine annotators for the evaluation.
 Six were Computer Science undergraduates and three were recent Computer Science graduates.
 Two were females and the rest were males.
+Inter-annotator agreement for the human evaluation was conducted.
+The Fleiss Kappa value was 0.6826, which indicates a substantial agreement.